Career Evolution: A STEM Interactive Initiative

 4. Expand the industry networks for students, schools, career advisors and parents in the local area

-5. Assist students and careers advisors to better understand the relevant career paths available to them
+5. Assist students and career advisors to better understand the relevant career paths available to students

 6. Provide industry with an opportunity to invest in the future workforce of Western Sydney

 Dr Nguyen is one of Australia’s most innovative engineers, designing a mind controlled wheelchair at just 21 years of age.
 Dr Nguyen continues to lead in innovative design thinking with a focus on design for humanity.
 Born and educated in Western Sydney, Dr Nguyen is young, relatable and passionate about STEM education.